Distribution Regression with Sample Selection, with an Application to Wage Decompositions in the UK: Local Gaussian Representation and Sample Selection

-\begin{assumption}[Exclusion Restrictions] There is a binary random variable $Z$ that satisfies: \begin{enumerate} \item Non-Degeneracy: $0 < \Pr(D = 1) < 1$ and $0 < \Pr(Z=1 \mid D = 1) <1$. \item Relevance: $ \Pr(D = 1 \mid Z = 0) < \Pr(D = 1 \mid Z = 1) < 1. $ \item Outcome exclusion: $\mu(y \mid z) = \mu(y)$. \item Selection exclusion: $\rho(y,0 \mid z) = \rho(y,0)$. \end{enumerate} \end{assumption} The condition that $Z$ is binary is made to emphasize that our identification strategy does not rely on large variation of $Z$.
-If $Z$ is not binary we only require that Assumption \ref{ass:er} be satisfied for two values of $Z$.
-Part (1) requires that there is sample selection and that $Z$ has variation in the selected population.
-It is used to guarantee that all the probabilities employed in the identification analysis are well-defined.
-Part (2) requires that $Z$ affects the probability of selection and rules out corner cases.
-The condition $\Pr(D = 1 \mid Z = 1) < 1$ precludes identification at infinity (see Remark \ref{remark:idi}).
+\begin{assumption}[Exclusion Restrictions] There is a binary random variable $Z$ that satisfies: \begin{enumerate} \item Non-Degeneracy: $0 < \Pr(D = 1) < 1$ and $0 < \Pr(Z=1 \mid D = 1) <1$. \item Relevance: $ \Pr(D = 1 \mid Z = 0) < \Pr(D = 1 \mid Z = 1) < 1. $ \item Outcome exclusion: $\mu(y \mid z) = \mu(y)$ for all $y \in \mathbb{R}$ and $z \in \{0,1\}$. \item Selection Sorting exclusion: $\rho(y,0 \mid z) = \rho(y,0)$ for all $y \in \mathbb{R}$ and $z \in \{0,1\}$. \end{enumerate} \end{assumption} The condition that $Z$ is binary emphasizes that our identification strategy does not rely on large variation of $Z$.
+If $Z$ is not binary, we only require that Assumption \ref{ass:er} be satisfied for two values of $Z$.
+If it is satisfied for more than two values of $Z$, then the model is overidentified and the exclusion restrictions become testable.\footnote{We leave the development of such specification test to future research.} Non-degeneracy states that there is sample selection and that $Z$ has variation in the selected population.
+Relevance requires that $Z$ affects the probability of selection.
+The condition $\Pr(D = 1 \mid Z = 1) < 1$ precludes identification at infinity, which we analyze separately in Remark \ref{remark:idi}.
 The sign of the first inequality can be reversed by relabelling the values of $Z$.
-Part (3) is a standard exclusion restriction, which is not sufficient for point identification in the presence of sample selection \cite{manski94,manski03}.
-It holds when $Y^*$ is independent of $Z$.\footnote{\citen{kitagawa2010} developed a test for the outcome exclusion.} Part (4) is an exclusion restriction in the local dependence between $Y^*$ and $D^*$, which holds if selection sorting is independent of $Z$.
-We explain this condition more in detail below with an example and compare it with the identification condition in \citen{ab17} in Remark \ref{remark:ab17}.
+Outcome exclusion is a standard exclusion restriction, which is not sufficient for point identification in the presence of sample selection \cite{balke1994counterfactual,manski94,heckman2001instrumental,manski03}.
+It holds when $Y^*$ is independent of $Z$.\footnote{\citen{kitagawa2010} developed a test for the outcome exclusion.} Selection sorting exclusion requires the local correlation function to be independent of $Z$.\footnote{ \citen{torgovitsky2010identification} previously used this type of restriction to analyze identification of nonseparable models with continuous endogenous explanatory variables.} AB17 consider an alternative condition to selection sorting exclusion based on real analyticity and continuous variation of $Z$.
+We refer to Appendices \ref{app:ab17} and \ref{app:analy} in the SM for a comparison with the analyticity approach and another alternative approach based on imposing semi-parametric structure on the sorting mechanism when $Z$ takes on more than 2 values.

-We can get some intuition about the outcome and selection exclusion restrictions with an example.
-Consider a heteroskedastic bivariate normal model for the latent variables, i.e.,